-- /conndialog <Option>: Specifies whether a login window is displayed for the database connection.
+- /conndialog <option>: Specifies whether a login window is displayed for the database connection.
 The following options are possible: - off: The login window is not shown.
 If the database is not connected, an attempt is made to establish a connection. - show: The login window is shown (even is a database is already connected) and the new connection replaces the old one. - fallback (default): The current database connection is used.
 If the database is not connected, an attempt is made to establish a connection. - /factory <target system>: Specifies the target system for the connection.
 Enter this parameter if you want to establish a connection to the application server.
-Example: QBM.AppServer.Client. - /path <path to the folder>: Specifies the directory where the altered files are kept that will now be saved in the database. - /tag <uid>: Specifies the UID of a change tag. - /add <file1;file2;...>: Specifies which new database files are added.
-Use relative paths. - /del <file1;file2;...>: Specifies which database files are deleted.
+Example: QBM.AppServer.Client. - /targets <target1;target2;...>: Specifies which machine roles you want to use.
+If you leave this empty, the HTML Development machine role is used. - /workspace <folder path>: Specifies the working directory where the files are located that have been modified and are now to be stored in the database. - /tag <uid>: Specifies the UID of a change tag. - /add <file1;file2;...>: Specifies which new database files are added.
+Use relative paths.

+- /del <file1;file2;...>: Specifies which database files are deleted.
 Use relative paths. - -C: Prevents the saving of changed files and saves only new files, and deletes files from the database.